Parent Support Group

 Who are the members of the PSG?

-For the current school year, the members are: Michelle Pante (Chair), Cindy Tran (Treasurer), and Anthonette Imperial (Secretary).
-Previous PSG members include: Adelaide Ferreira, Ann Fierro, Eleanor Tsu, Nancy Yuen, Becky Leung, Gary Barker, Ken Wong and others.
+For the current school year, the members are: Eva Chai (President), Yuanyuan Wang (Secretary) and Dubhe Ambrosio (Treasurer).
+Previous PSG members include: Cindy Tran, Anthonette Imperial, Aidess Domagas, Michelle Pante, Adelaide Ferreira, Ann Fierro, Eleanor Tsu, Nancy Yuen, Becky Leung, Gary Barker, Ken Wong and others.
 If you are a former PSG member or you know of one not listed here, please send an email so we can acknowledge historic volunteers.

 How can I join the PSG?